Ayman-benyahia/Tagless/README.md

 ```

 ### How to use
-Tagless is only one file, just includes it on your HTML:
+Tagless is only one file just include it on your HTML:
 ```
  <script src="./tagless.js"></script>
 ```
-Now let's write some code!
+Now let's write some code:
 ```
 let markup = `
 div (